 Companies are using data to track job-hunting activities themselves, whether it be from company computer and smartphone use, or badge-scanning when entering and exiting the premises at large organizations.
 Now, another option is available: startup Joberate (now Claro) is working to consolidate public data on employees’ social media activity and using it to calculate risk scores.

 Joberate pieces together publicly available data from individuals’ online social media accounts or buys it from third parties to understand their job search activities.
 It accounts for each person’s typical social media use and leverages data such as an increase in following corporate Twitter accounts, clicks on résumé writing and career-related content on Facebook, and an increase in LinkedIn connections.
 Each person is assigned a score that correlates to job-hunting activity.

 Subscribers — outsiders in search of talent top talent and companies keeping tabs on their own workforce — are provided the scores.
 In the case of outsiders, they may use the data to approach talent when they believe that they’re unhappy with their current position.
-Current employers, on the other hand, may use the data to determine who to prioritize with their retention efforts.
+On the other hand, current employers may use the data to determine who to prioritize with their retention efforts.

 Why are employees looking to take their talents elsewhere and what can you do about it?

 - Be a good boss: As the saying goes, “People don’t leave jobs, they leave managers.”
 A Gallop survey reported that nearly 50 percent of people have left a job because of management at least once.

 - Offer a healthy work-life balance: You want your employees to be challenged and productive, but it’s essential that you have enough employees to handle the workload.
 A 2017 survey by Kronos and Future Workplace revealed that 46 percent of human resources leaders reported that employee burnout accounts for 20-50 percent of their companies’ turnover.